Updates the package version.

 yarn config set version-git-message "v%s"

-You can also turn signing git tags on or off using version-git-sign
+You can also turn signing git tags on or off using version-git-sign:

 yarn config set version-git-sign false